 Stereo analog audio connections can be found on most audio-visual devices.
+They will use what is known as an RCA plug (also known as a phono connection).

 However, that doesn't necessarily mean you should use them to connect to your sound system.
 Here we look at this connection type in more detail.